AuraCodez/Monster-Dodge-Adventure/README.md

 Optional Features

-- Power-ups that give the player temporary invincibility or extra lives
+- Power-ups that give the player temporary invincibility or extra lives (In Progress)
-- Scorekeeping system that tracks the player's score and displays it on the screen
+- Scorekeeping system that tracks the player's score and displays it on the screen (In Progress)
-- Multiple levels with increasing difficulty
+- Multiple levels with increasing difficulty (In Progress)
-- Customizable character appearance and movement controls
+- Customizable character appearance and movement controls (In Progress)

 Technologies